AdaCore/ada_coding_standards/source/guidelines/safe_reclamation.rst

 Description
 """""""""""""

 When deallocating, ensure that the pool to which the storage will be returned was the same pool from which it was allocated.
-Execution is erroneous otherwise, meaning anything can happen (RM 13.11.2(16)).
+Execution is erroneous otherwise, meaning anything can happen
+(`Ada RM 13.11.2(16) - Unchecked Storage Deallocation <http://www.ada-auth.org/standards/2xrm/html/RM-13=11-2.html>`_).

 Each access type has an associated storage pool, either implicitly by default, or explicitly with a storage pool specified by the programmer.
 The implicit default pool might not be the same pool used for another access type, even an access type designating the same subtype.